 As a founding member of the Southwest Michigan Agriculture Alliance, we are committed to bettering the agriculture industry of the Midwest and beyond.
 We provide analytical and consulting services to all areas of the agricultural community.
 NAL uses modern, well-maintained, and daily calibrated equipment to perform valid analytical procedures.

-Whether you utilize NAL’s fixed lab in South Haven, MI, or one of our mobile units, customization comes in the form of uniquely tailored methods and procedures.
+When you utilize NAL’s fixed lab in South Haven, MI, customization comes in the form of uniquely tailored methods and procedures.
 Our highly trained chemists and technicians use the most appropriate tools and techniques to provide you with real-time results in a variety of laboratory configurations.

 Good Agricultural Practices (GAP)